wp-plugins/blip-slideshow/readme.txt

 Tested up to: 3.1.1
 Stable tag: 1.0.0

-A WordPress slideshow plugin fed from a SmugMug or Flickr RSS feed and displayed using pure Javascript.
+A WordPress slideshow plugin fed from a SmugMug, Flickr or MobileMe RSS feed and displayed using pure Javascript.

 == Description ==